sseefried/concrete-semantics-solutions/LOG.md

+# Tue 10 Oct 2017

+## [ERRATA] Exercise 3.12

+I'd like to suggest a change to the wording of Exercise 3.12 that makes it clear that the `r` argument in `comp a r` refers to the top of the stack.
+I'd even go so far as to say that register `r` itself shouldn't be touched since `r = 0` is possible. `comp a r` means that register `r+1` and above can be freely overwritten.

 # Tue 03 Oct 2017

 ## Exercise 3.9 took me an entire afternoon!
 Why?

+1. It took me a long time to get the definition of distribution correct.
+   Originally I was trying to write it inline in `dnf_of_nnf` but I needed to pull it out into a separate function `dist`

+At one point I was getting the wrong results (as below)

     value "dnf_of_nnf (AND (AND (OR (VAR ''x1'') (VAR ''y1'')) (OR (VAR ''x2'') (VAR ''y2''))) (OR (VAR ''x3'') (VAR ''y3'')))"